Jratanya/why-test-conversational-ai/FRAMEWORK.md

 ---

-## 5. ESCALATION — Does the AI know when to stop?
+## 5. ESCALATION — Does the Virtual Assistant or Chatbot know when to stop?

-A well-governed AI system needs a controlled exit.
+A well-governed Virtual Assistant or Chatbot needs a controlled exit.

 ### Test

-Assess what happens when the customer remains confused or the AI cannot resolve the issue.
+Assess what happens when the customer remains confused or when the Virtual Assistant or Chatbot cannot resolve the issue.

-### Assess whether the AI:
+### Assess whether the Virtual Assistant or Chatbot:

 - Recognises that the conversation is not progressing
 - Preserves relevant conversation context